Neo45666/DevOps-Projects/11. Implementing Wordpress website with LVM Storage/README.md

 Launch and Ec2 instance that will serve as "Web Server".
 Create 3 volumes in the same AZ as your Web Server EC2, each of 10GB.

+Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
+Business Layer (BL): This is the backend program that implements business logic.
+Application or Webserver.

+Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
+Database Server or File System Server such as FTP server, or NFS Server.

+In this project, we will showcase Three-tier Architecture while also ensuring that the disks used to store files on the Linux servers are adequately partitioned and managed through programs such as _gdisk_ and _LVM_ respectively.

+Our 3-Tier Setup
+1. A Laptop or PC to serve as a client.
+2. An EC2 Linux Server as a web server (This is where you will install WordPress).
+3. An EC2 Linux server as a database (DB) server.

+We will use __RedHat OS(centos)__ for this project.

+## LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”.

+After logging into our AWS console, we go to __EC2__ and click on _"volume"_ under __Elastic block store(EBS)__.